marcosxaxa/challenge-evolution/README.md

 vagrant up
 ```

-`Depending on the host resources, internet connection speed, etc, this step may take a while.
+` This step may take a while depending on the host resources, internet connection speed, amongst other factors.
 After the playbook finishes, the **Kubernetes** cluster and Kafka are provisioned and configured.`

 ## Accessing cluster CLI

-First, you need to _ssh_ into the Kubernetes master server _(same path from the previous step - **cd challenge/k8s-vagrant**)_ and give the command:
+First, you need to _ssh_ into the Kubernetes master server _(the same path from the previous step - **cd challenge/k8s-vagrant**)_ and give the command:

 ```
 vagrant ssh k8s-master